 - Lean beef round roasts or cuts

-This pantry item list is quite large, but hopefully you should already have some items from your current pantry.
+The pantry item list is quite large, but hopefully you should already have some items from your current pantry.

-You don’t need everything on this list, but try and stock up a variety of these items to get started.
+You don’t need everything on this list, but try and stock up on a variety of these items to get started.
 Look out for good weekly sales.
 Costco has a lot of our favorite canned products like sardines, chicken breast, and roast beef.

 It’s always great to have a bunch of canned ingredients on hand for the days when you just don’t have the time to defrost and prepare frozen and refrigerated items.

-If you know a local butcher or slaughterhouse - even better.
+If you know a local butcher - even better.
 At these establishments, you can get organs / offal and less desirable cuts of meat at a discounted price.
 Look out especially for beef heart, beef liver, and super lean cuts of meat.

-Additionally, if you are planning to throw a little raw food in your Shiba’s diet, then you get meaty bones, etc at these places also.
+Additionally, if you are planning to throw a little raw food in your Shiba’s diet, then you get raw, meaty bones, etc at these places also.

 Ready To Assemble!